r-jarrett/r-jarrett.github.io/_talks/2024-04-11-BEM-presentation.md

 collection: talks
 type: "Oral Presentation"
 permalink: /talks/2024-04-11-BEM-presentation
-excerpt: '<strong>Abstract:</strong> The American lobster naturally prefers to occupy shelters and populations have historically been concentrated in shelter-providing boulder habitat.
+excerpt: 'The American lobster naturally prefers to occupy shelters and populations have historically been concentrated in shelter-providing boulder habitat.
 However, this paradigm has shifted resulting in fundamental...'
 venue: "Benthic Ecology Meeting"
 date: 2024-04-11
 location: "Charleston, South Carolina"